 These 3 modes might not satisfy.
 Fortunately, Honda has it all covered.
 There are also 2 modes "Users" which allow you to make your own combinations of settings and configure each level of intervention to your liking.
 All this is controlled on the handlebars from the left stalk.

 Let’s go back to this screen for a moment, to see what it can display.
 While many still appreciate the hands of yesteryear, we cannot ignore digital technology.
-You can now see the engine speed, the gear engaged, the water temperature, the distance traveled as well as 2 daily totalizers, the instantaneous or average consumption, the consumption on routes A or B, the average speed and the time elapsed since switching on the ignition, the quantity of fuel remaining after the reserve warning light has come on, the distance remaining to be covered in reserve, the gear change settings, the throttle opening angle, the battery voltage, the date or a previously defined text.
+We can now see the engine speed, the gear engaged, the water temperature, the distance traveled as well as 2 daily totalizers, the instantaneous or average consumption, the consumption on routes A or B, the average speed and the time elapsed since switching on the ignition, the quantity of fuel remaining after the reserve warning light has come on, the distance remaining to be covered in reserve, the gear change settings, the throttle opening angle, the battery voltage, the date or a previously defined text.
 We can see the speed too, and the time incidentally.
-There are also some lights around, for the turn signals, the shiflight, ABS, Traction Control, Neutral and engine oil.
+There are also some warning lights around, for the turn signals, the shiflight, the ABS, the Traction Control, the Neutral, the engine oil and the W symbol for the Wheelid Contol.
 Phew !!!

 Strongly enriched in electronics, the Fireblade could not ignore technical fundamentals.
 A "Maverick Top Gun" silicon will not make you go faster if the bike is dragging a chassis.
 This is not the case with the big CBR, with each generation praised for the quality and the homogeneity of its part-cycle..